 - Christie will write the divorce documents that you folks must file with the court based on the decisions that you folks make.

 - Christie will explain to you how to file the documents and prepare you for the court process.

 - You will file the documents with family court.

-- If you don’t have joint children, then, in all likelihood, the judge will review and then sign your divorce documents in his/her chambers within two weeks of you mailing them to the court.
+- If you don’t have joint children, then, in all likelihood, the judge will review and then sign your divorce documents in his/her chambers within 2 weeks of you mail filing them with the court.

-- Within a few days thereafter, you will receive a notice that your divorce has been finalized and instructions regarding how to obtain a copy of your signed divorce documents via postal mail.
+- Within a few days thereafter, you will receive a notice that your divorce has been finalized.

 * Christie offers a 20% discount to low-income folks, college students, Service members and veterans, musicians and other artistic folks, teachers, law enforcement and corrections officers, social workers, and mental health professionals.